 Participants are provided with Boston University housing in an apartment-style double room for the duration of the program.
 These apartments house two students, include a living(common) room, kitchen and bathroom.
 We do not have housing for married students or any other couple arrangements.

 Should I bring a car?

-We don’t recommend a car.
+We do not recommend a car.
 Boston is a “walkable” city and has an excellent public transportation system.